Javascript is required Tax partnership and your tax return - ABN AMRO

 Ouderenkorting

-Once you reach state pension age, you are entitled to ‘ouderenkorting’ or ‘elderly person’s tax credit’.
-If your total income – being your income from box 1, 2 and 3 as an aggregate – is around €44,000, you are entitled to the full amount of the tax credit.
-If your total income is above approximately €58,000, you cannot claim any elderly person's tax credit.
-Your entitlement to the credit also gradually decreases as you move from the lower to the higher threshold.
+From the state pension age, you are also entitled to an elderly person's tax credit ('ouderenkorting') of approximately €2,000.
+If your total income – being your income from box 1, 2 and 3 as an aggregate – is around €45,000, you are entitled to the full amount of the tax credit.

-If the net deduction decreases your taxable income to between approximately €58,000 and €44,000, the elderly person's tax credit increases by as much as 15%.
+If the net deduction decreases your taxable income to between approximately €58,000 and €45,000, the elderly person's tax credit increases by as much as 15%.
 As a result, you save more by allocating the income from home ownership to the partner with the lower income.
-However, that might not be the case if their income is lower than around €40,000.
-Up to that threshold, you pay only about 19% on taxable income from your main residence (‘eigenwoningforfait’) from your state pension age.
-Below that threshold, mortgage interest may also only be deducted at a 19% rate.
+However, that might not be the case if their income is lower than around € 38,000.
+Up to that threshold, you pay only about 18% on taxable income from your main residence (‘eigenwoningforfait’) from your state pension age.
+Below that threshold, mortgage interest may also only be deducted at a 18% rate.
 As a result, you generally won’t save by allocating the mortgage interest deduction to the partner with the lower income.

 Personal allowance